Demographics of Austria: Immigration

 As of 2011, Statistik Austria official estimates have shown that 81% of residents, or 6.75 million had no migration background and more than 19% or 1.6 million inhabitants had at least one parent of immigrant background.
 There are more than 415,000 descendants of foreign-born immigrants residing in Austria, the great majority of whom have been naturalized.

 According to Eurostat, there were 1.27 million foreign-born residents in Austria in 2010, corresponding to 15.2% of the total population.
 Of these, 764,000 (9.1%) were born outside the EU and 512,000 (6.1%) were born in another EU member state.

 350,000 ethnic Turks (including a minority of Turkish Kurds) currently live in Austria.
 At about 3% of the total population, they make up the biggest single ethnic minority in Austria.

 In 2018, the percentage of foreign born people was around 19% of the total population which is also the second highest foreign born proportion of all EU countries after Luxembourg.

+Migration data of Austria, 2013–present

+As of 2023, the most common groups of foreign residents in Austria were as follows:

+Naturalisation

+Foreign nationals may apply for Austrian citizenship under the following preconditions: at least 10 years of continuous stay in Austria (a minimum of five years of which as a permanent resident), sufficient financial means/secure income, no criminal record, sufficient knowledge of the German language, positive attitude towards the Republic of Austria.
+EEA citizens may apply for citizenship after six years of permanent residence in Austria.